Minimal Dockerized Cron Template

 Logs redirections

-Debugging failing cron jobs could be a burden, so I redirect the output and errors from the Cron job are sent to the standard output and error streams of the container by doing:
+Once cron container is started, how to know if cron job is working?
+For this purpose I redirect the output and errors from the Cron job are sent to the standard output and error streams of the container by doing:

 0 0 * * * /app/run.sh > /proc/1/fd/1 2>/proc/1/fd/2